microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 > Source: [Manage Domains and Collections](https://learn.microsoft.com/en-us/purview/how-to-create-and-manage-domains-collections)

 In the context of Microsoft Purview, collections are a way to organize resources like data sources, scans, and assets within a domain.
-Each domain, both default and custom, starts with one root collection and can contain multiple subcollections.
+Each domain, both default and custom, starts with one root collection and can contain multiple sub collections.

 ![Creating a new Collection](./assets/creating-new-collection.png)